PeterTheobald/www.PeterTheobald.com/content/play/cartoons.md

 <!--more-->

-First I hand draw a comic (badly), then use ChatGPT/Dall-E to redraw it with clean lines, then just for fun I transform it into a claymation style diorama.
+First I hand draw a cartoon (badly), then use ChatGPT/Dall-E to redraw it with clean lines, then just for fun I transform it into a claymation style diorama.

 <style>
     body {